Using the AAPG Library

-*Please note: the AA/PG Library is not located in the American Art and Portrait Gallery building; it is one block north of the main museum.
-Wheelchair access to the library and help in using its collections are available.
-The library is not open in the evenings or on weekends.
-Very limited parking is available on the street and on commercial parking lots in the vicinity.
+Please note the AA/PG Library is *not* located in the American Art and Portrait Gallery building; it is one block north of the main museum in the Victor Building.

 Metrorail provides the most convenient public transportation: take the Red, Green or Yellow lines to Gallery Place/Chinatown station, and proceed to the 9th Street exit to the Galleries.
 The Victor Building is across the street and one block north, at the corner of 9th St. & H St. NW.